 Clothing: Required for outdoor soaking.

-Service: Restrooms, showers, high-speed internet access, and kitchen facilities.
+Amenities: Restrooms, showers, high-speed internet access, and kitchen facilities.

 Accommodations: Inns, houses, cabins, tent camping, tepee, and RV sites.

 Restrictions: No alcohol or glass containers are allowed in or around the hot springs and no pets in the hot springs.